Research Chairs and Strategic and Private Research Projects

 - Risk Allocation Framework for Goal-Driven Investing Strategies

 The purpose of this chair is to develop new research on risk allocation and goals-based investing.
 The initiative involves the pursuit of fundamental research on risk allocation and goals-based wealth management.
 The aim of the research project is to deliver a mathematically rigorous approach to investing for goals such as capital preservation, retirement income, maintenance of minimum wealth levels and preferences regarding risk and liquidity.

 - Investment and Governance Characteristics of Infrastructure Debt Instruments

 In partnership with Natixis

-The aim of the research chair is to contribute to clarifying the nature and investment profile of infrastructure debt instruments in order to reduce the relative shortfall of publicly available investment data on the subject, compared to longer established investment segments.
-The chair will specifically focus on the risk and return characteristics and portfolio diversification benefits that infrastructure debt instruments can bring to institutional investors.
+The aim of this chair is to contribute to clarifying the nature and investment profile of infrastructure debt instruments in order to reduce the relative shortfall of publicly available investment data on the subject, compared to longer established investment segments.
+The chair specifically focuses on the risk and return characteristics and portfolio diversification benefits that infrastructure debt instruments can bring to institutional investors.

 Strategic research projects

 The EDHEC-Risk research chairs involve a close partnership with a sponsor and a commitment from EDHEC-Risk over three years leading to international academic publications and position papers aimed at professionals, institutional investors and regulators.
 In addition to these research chairs, EDHEC-Risk also has close partnerships with major industry leaders on strategic research projects.

 Seven areas of major strategic research projects conducted with the industry:

 - Exploring the Commodity Futures Risk Premium: Implications for Asset Allocation and Regulation